Red5d/nexpose-tools/README.md

 This is a group of useful scripts that I use to monitor and fix issues that sometimes come up in Nexpose.

 ## Dependencies
-All shell scripts need to be run from an account with sudo/root access, and all ruby scripts require Ruby 2.x, the "nexpose" gem, and a valid account on the Nexpose console with access to the resources that the script checks.
+All shell scripts need to be run from an account with sudo/root access.
+All ruby scripts require Ruby 2.x, the "nexpose" gem, and a valid account on the Nexpose console with access to the resources that the script checks.

 - - - -